 The rest of the 4 years, I observed Jack grow steadily into a great leader, poised, capable and ready to conquer any obstacle, yet also ready to help those who couldn't.
 We went our separate ways after graduation, he to the US Marines and I to the Philippine Army.
 We never saw each other again and I learned about his death only many, many years later.
 Too bad, he would have gone far, had he survived.

 Goodbye, Jack, I shall never forget you.
 Thank you for being at my side when I needed a helping hand.
 Thank you for helping me become what I am today.”

-Stew Magnuson is the author of The Last American Highway: A Journey Through Time Down U.S. Route 83: The Dakotas, and The Last American Highway: Nebraska Kansas Oklahoma edition.
-Both are available online or in museums, bookstores and gift shops on Hwy 83.
+Stew Magnuson is the author of The Last American Highway: A Journey Through Time Down U.S. Route 83: The Dakotas, and The Last American Highway: Nebraska Kansas Oklahoma edition and The Last American Highway in Texas.
+All are available online or in museums, bookstores and gift shops on Hwy 83.

 To join the Fans of U.S. Route 83 group on Facebook, CLICK HERE.
 And check out the U.S. Route 83 Travel page at www.usroute83.com.
 Contact Stew Magnuson at stewmag (a) yahoo.com